Zaedul-Islam/Web_Scraping/Web Scraping in Python/README.md

 # Web Scraping in Python
-This implementation of this basic Web Scraper is followed by the [videos series](https://www.youtube.com/playlist?list=PL5-da3qGB5IDbOi0g5WFh1YPDNzXw4LNL) on YouTube for learning purpose.
+The implementation of this basic Web Scraper is followed by the [videos series](https://www.youtube.com/playlist?list=PL5-da3qGB5IDbOi0g5WFh1YPDNzXw4LNL) on YouTube for learning purpose.
 It is able to to scrape data from a static web page using the **requests** and **Beautiful Soup libraries**, and export that data into a structured text file using the **pandas** library

+Here, I've extracted the President's lies from the New York Times article and store them in a structured dataset.

 **Resources:**
 1. [New York Times article](https://www.nytimes.com/interactive/2017/06/23/opinion/trumps-lies.html)